JoKeyser/nidaqmx-tk-gui-plotter/README.md

 ## Roadmap

-- [ ] Create minimal example of using NI-DAQmx in Python.
+- [ ] Create minimal useful example of using NI-DAQmx in Python.
-- [ ] Create minimal example of plotting the data in real time.
+- [ ] Add minimal plotting of the data in real time.
-- [ ] Create a TKinter GUI to control the data acquisition and plotting.
+- [ ] Add a TKinter GUI to control the data acquisition and plotting.

 ## Installation

 Install Python 3 and the necessary modules, see <https://wiki.python.org/moin/BeginnersGuide/Download>.

-You also need the following Python modules:
+The following modules are required:

 - `nidaqmx` to use NI-DAQmx, see [nidaqmx](https://nidaqmx-python.readthedocs.io/)
 - `numpy` to handle arrays, see [numpy](https://numpy.org/)